 What is Arugula?

-Arugula, also known as Eruca vesicaria, is a cruciferous vegetable, a cousin of broccoli, kale and cabbage.
+Arugula, also known as Eruca vesicaria, is a cruciferous vegetable, a cousin of broccoli, kale, and cabbage.
 The leaves have a peppery, spicy flavor that grows more bitter with age.
-You can also eat the seeds whole or pressed in an oil.

 A version of this veggie called "wild arugula" tends to be more pungent.
 Another variety you might see in the supermarket is "baby arugula."
 That's just a plant that farmers harvest early.